fvaleri/strimzi-debugging/sessions/008/README.md

 kafka.kafka.strimzi.io "my-cluster" deleted
 ```

-Create new and bigger volumes for our brokers.
+Create new, larger volumes for the brokers.
-In this case, volumes are created automatically, but you may need to create them manually.
+In this example, volumes are created automatically, though manual creation may be required in some environments.
-They will be bound only when the first consumer (pod) will be created.
+Volumes bind only when the first consuming pod is created.

 ```sh
 $ for pod in $KAFKA_PODS; do